 Give yourself a pat on the back and embrace your amazing future as a crochet blogger!

-Only a few months ago, I stumbled onto a course that has transformed my outlook on blogging as a source of side hustle income.
-It is the Blog By Number class by Suzi Whitford.
+Then, I stumbled onto a course that has transformed my outlook on blogging as a source of side hustle income.
+It is the Blog by Number class from Suzi Whitford.
 This class is super-affordable and packed with easy-to-understand steps to make your blog shine.
-I’m so impressed with Suzi’s teaching style, that I purchased two additional courses this morning!
-She takes the overwhelm completely out of the process and makes the technical stuff seem less complicated so that we can focus on what we really want to do – share crochet patterns, network about events, and build crocheting friendships.
+I’m so impressed with Suzi’s teaching style, that I’ve purchased several more courses and always watch for updates to the existing courses.
+She removes the overwhelm and makes the technical work seem less complicated so that we can focus on what we really want to do – share crochet patterns, network about events, and build crocheting friendships.